PainterQubits/Unitful.jl/docs/src/index.md

 ## Quick start

 - This package requires Julia 1.0.
 Older versions will not be supported.
-- `] add Unitful`
+- `] add Unitfu`
-- `using Unitful`
+- `using Unitfu`

-Unitful aims for generality, but has some useful functionality out of the box.
+Unitfu aims for generality, but has some useful functionality out of the box.
 - Base dimensions like length, mass, time, etc. are defined.
 - Derived dimensions like volume, energy, momentum, etc. are defined.
 - Base and derived SI units with their power-of-ten prefixes are defined.